landing-ai/vision-agent-tools/README.md

 # Ready to Get Started?

-For a quick and easy introduction to the core functionalities, head over to the Vision Agent web app: https://va.landing.ai/tool.
+For a quick and easy introduction to the core functionalities, head over to the Third-Party APIs: [https://va.landing.ai/demo/tpa](https://va.landing.ai/demo/tpa).
 This is a great starting point to get familiar with the capabilities and potential of the tools before diving deeper into the code.

 Let's Build Something Amazing!